src-d/blog/content/post/review-programs-with-graphs.md

 ### *VarNaming*

-{{% caption src="https://cdn-images-1.medium.com/max/2000/1*EeR9bZPHfb0IoXTJ1kRKxg.png" title="Screenshot of the code, ilustrating VarNaming task" %}}
+{{% caption src="/post/review-programs-with-graphs/varnaming-task-iclr-2018-poster.png" title="Code, ilustrating VarNaming task" %}}
-source: poster of the paper at ICLR 2018
+source: poster at ICLR 2018
 {{% /caption %}}

 *VarNaming* generates a sequence of identifier sub-tokens, as a function of the whole graph.